Hits since 2024-07-10 14:36:15:

 installation.
 In short, I did it in these steps:

-extra buttons on it.
+the extra buttons on it.
 Again I am suspicious.
-The

-buttons "Print", "Check for errors" and "Reset" might be
+The buttons "Print", "Check for errors" and "Reset" might be

 useful, but I wonder if they are there simply to deface the